tondemut/infosis/README.md

-# infosis
+# Infosis
-file database system for a desktop app using electronJS
+File database system for a desktop app using electronJS